akki251/StopWatch-Project/Readme.md

 ![](/Solution.png)

-###Features
+### Features

 -User can start , pause and reset the stopwatch

-- The max time he can use stop watch is 60 sec, obviously we can make it for much longer time, but the concept remains same
+-The max time he can use stop watch is 60 sec, obviously we can make it for much longer time, but the concept remains same

 -Responsive and flexible